 Sponsored by Centennial Bank, Tallahassee’s acoustic folk trio, The New 76ers, will perform at three Title I schools in Leon County.
 The trio will share the rich history of Folk Music and its different genres including Appalachian, Blues, Bluegrass and Rock-n-Roll as well as the birth of “protest songs” to help create a better cultural understanding of our nation’s past.

-With a long-standing commitment to education, Walmart’s support will enable Opening Nights to expand arts educational programming for K-8 students (in six schools located in Gadsden, Jefferson, Leon and Wakulla counties).
+With a long-standing commitment to education, Walmart’s support will enable Opening Nights to expand arts educational programming for K-8 students (in five schools located in Gadsden, Jefferson, Leon and Wakulla counties).
 The series will feature native Hawaiian and internationally acclaimed guitarist, singer and composer Makana who will share his unique performance style while introducing students to Hawaiian culture and explaining the evolution and history of the slack-key guitar.